From Kerala to Kashmir, these delectable Indian feasts are sure to keep you coming back for more…

 Indian Tiffin Room

 Looking for an authentic Indian experience right in the heart of Leeds?
 Step forward Indian Tiffin Room.
-There’s no vindaloo, onion bhajis or poppadoms here, just amazing street food, cooked to order right in front of you.
-The menu covers all 26 Indian states, from chaat and tiffin to melt-in-the-mouth kebabs cooked over charcoal on the Tandoor.
+There’s no vindaloo, onion bhajis or poppadoms here, just amazing street food, cooked to order right in front of you in their open kitchen.
+The menu is inspired by all 26 Indian states, from chaat and tiffin to melt-in-the-mouth kebabs cooked over charcoal on the Tandoor.
 It’s a real flavour experience from start to finish, especially if you add one of their spice-infused cocktails.

 Indian Tiffin Room, 31-32 Park Row, Leeds, West Yorkshire, LS1 5JD.
 Main courses range from £7.95 to £10.60.

 Need a filling feed after a night out on the tiles?
-Akbar’s is there for you with big portions of delicious Indian curries until midnight every night of the week, and until 12.30am on Fridays and Saturdays.
-All the classics are here, with enormous mincemeat samosas, deep fried pakoras and chicken baltis, but they sit alongside more unusual dishes like Seafood Balti or Balti Lazeez, a mixture of chicken, prawns, gosht and sweetcorn.
+Akbar’s is there for you with big portions of delicious Indian curries until midnight on Fridays and Saturdays.
+All the classics are here, with enormous mincemeat samosas, deep fried pakoras and chicken baltis, but they sit alongside more unusual dishes like Oriental Red Chicken Balti or Lamb Shashlik, lamb tikka cooked with barbecued onion, tomatoes & capsicum.
 For a midnight feast in Leeds, there’s nothing better.

-A palace of vegetarian delights, Kerala’s menu brings together delicious meat-free dishes from across the four Southern states of India, Andra Pradesh, Karnataka, Kerala and Tamilnadu.
-That means there’s a real blend of ingredients and spices, from their aromatic Chickpea Chana Masala to the Spicy Bombay Potato.
+Kerala brings together a variety of delicious dishes from across the four Southern states of India, Andra Pradesh, Karnataka, Kerala and Tamilnadu.
+That means there’s a real blend of spices and fantastic veggie options, from their aromatic Chickpea Kadala Masala to the Aubergine Kathrikka Thiyal.
 Put any of them on a bed of piping hot coconut rice for a meal fit for a king, served in a traditional, pared down venue.